Renewable resources: Fisheries model¶

 """

-Generates sequence of stocks over time.
+Generates sequence of stocks over time using earlier defined functions.

 """